Albon O. Head, Jr.

 Mr. Head is past chairman of the board of the SMU Athletic Forum and the Doak Walker National Running Back Award.
 He is also active in many civic and charitable organizations including the Fort Worth Stock Show Syndicate and is a director of Fort Worth Sister Cities International.
 He is a director of and past chairman of the Fort Worth Chamber of Commerce, past president of the Fort Worth Opera, and past chairman of YMCA Camp Amon G. Carter.
 He is past president of the SMU Alumni Association and served as a member of the SMU Board of Trustees.
 Mr. Head currently serves on the Executive Board of SMU's Dedman School of Law and chairs the University's Distinguished Law Alumni Award committee.
 He also is a member of the Executive Board of the SMU-in-Taos campus.
 In 1999, Mr. Head was appointed to the board of directors of the Texas Guaranteed Student Loan Corporation by Governor George W. Bush, was reappointed by Governor Rick Perry in 2001, and served as chairman.
 At the request of Congresswoman Kay Granger, Mr. Head served as chairman of Fort Worth's Base Realignment and Closure ("BRAC") task force in 2006—2007.
 He also serves as a committee member and legal counsel for the U.S.S.
 Fort Worth, LCS 3 (Littoral Combat Ship) Commissioning Committee.

 Mr. Head was named a Distinguished Alumni of the SMU Dedman School of Law in 2003 and was honored with the SMU Lettermans' Association Silver Anniversary Mustang Award in 2010.
 He is listed in The Best Lawyers in America under Bet-the-Company Litigation, Commercial Litigation, Construction Litigation and Railroad Law.
-Mr. Head was named a "Super Lawyer" by Thomson Reuters (2003-2013) and was included in the Top 100 for Texas and the Top 100 for Dallas-Fort Worth.
-He was named a "Top Attorney" by Fort Worth, Texas magazine and as an "Attorney of Excellence" and a "Power Attorney" by the Fort Worth Business Press.
+Mr. Head was named a "Super Lawyer" by Thomson Reuters (2003-2015) and was included in the Top 100 for Texas and the Top 100 for Dallas-Fort Worth.
+He was named a "Top Attorney" by Fort Worth, Texas magazine from 2004-2015 and as an "Attorney of Excellence" and a "Power Attorney" by the Fort Worth Business Press.
 He was also honored by Super Lawyers, Corporate Counsel Edition for being a "Super Lawyer in Business Litigation."

 Speeches / Publications